k8sland/lab1/helm/README.md

 1. Install Helm
    1. [Helm Installer](https://github.com/kubernetes/helm/releases)
-2. Setup Tiller...
+2. Configure your repo to use the [stable](https://kubernetes-charts.storage.googleapis.com) chart repo
-3. Verify your helm setup `helm version`
+3. Verify your helm setup (version and repo)
 4. Create a new Helm repo that host the [iconoflix charts](https://imhotepio.github.io/iconoflix-charts)
+5. Ensure your repos are up to date!
-5. Update the k8s/pg.yml and set the image (9.6.2-alpine) and db credentials
+6. Change the values file `k8s/pg.yml` - set the image (9.6.2-alpine) and your database credentials
-6. Find and Install the Helm stable/postgresql chart
+7. Find and Install the Helm stable/postgresql chart
-7. Verify you can connect to the databases
+8. Verify you can connect to the databases
-8. Search the Iconoflix service chart (icx-go-gql)
+9. Locate the Iconoflix service chart (icx-go-gql)
-9. Update the Helm config for this icx-go-gql chart using k8s/icx-go-gql.yml
+10. In your `k8s/icx-go-gql.yml` values file specify your database credentials
-10. Search for the Iconoflix UI chart (icx-ui-gql)
+11. Search for the Iconoflix UI chart (icx-ui-gql)
-11. Update the Iconoflix UI helm config file in k8s/icx-ui-gql.yml
+12. In your `k8s/icx-ui-gql.yml` specify your cluster IP
-12. Install the Iconoflix service and UI charts
+13. Install the Iconoflix service and UI charts
-13. Validate your application is running
+14. Validate your entire application is running
-14. Launch your new Iconoflix ui in your browser!
+15. Launch your new Iconoflix ui in your browser!
-15. Have some fun and guess a few movies names
+16. Have some fun and guess a few movies names
-16. Delete your application completely!
+17. Delete your entire application!

 <br/>